nilearn/nilearn/doc/introduction.rst

 .. warning::

-   Note that this is a "shell" command, that you need to type in a command prompt, and not a Python command.
+   Note that this is a "shell" command, not a Python command.
+Concretely, Mac users need to type this in the "Terminal", while Windows users need to type it in command line of cmd.exe.

 |